Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Despite cashews and walnuts being high-calorie foods, a study performed in 2005 showed that daily walnut or cashew consumption does not significantly affect weight gain (1, 2).
 Scientists connect this interesting fact with the low metabolic properties of these nuts.

 Cashew and walnut can be used during low-carb diets but only in moderation.
-Moreover, small serving sizes of both can be used in keto diets due to the healthy fat and low content of carbohydrates.
+Moreover, small serving sizes of both can be used in keto diets due to their healthy fat and low carb contents.

 Health Impact

 Cashew and walnut are rich in micronutrients, dietary fiber, and calories, which don't significantly affect weight gain.
-A study performed in 2018 showed that a daily intake of 43g of walnuts for eight weeks positively impacts gut microbiota, enhancing probiotics.
+A study performed in 2018 showed that a daily intake of 43g of walnuts for eight weeks positively impacts gut microbiota.

 Cardiovascular Health